ivan-ravecca/pandora/demos/rock-paper-scissors/README.md

 	- Skeleton, instead of build views & components i've decided to go along classic strucure (templates, directive, controller, service, etc folders) to make it clear and easy to find.
 Downside, this will be harder to package if that's the intention.
 	- Elements:
 		- Controllers: one per view, to simplify
-		- Service: a couple of them, one it acts as "_game status machine_"; some deferred object were added to simulate service request time, as if the logic were resolved in the server side.
+		- Service: A single service to connect to a "_game status machine_" in the server side.
 		- Directive: a couple of small directives, in favor to show the use of it; one used **watcher and emits** the option.
 		- Misc:
 			- Use of **$destroy** to cleanup data once directive/controller not longer used.